Convert WebP to AVIF

 Is my WebP uploaded to a server?

-No. The WebP-to-AVIF conversion runs entirely in your browser with WebAssembly — your file never leaves your device, there is no queue, and no size limit beyond your device's memory.
+The WebP-to-AVIF conversion runs at native speed entirely in your browser: nothing is uploaded, your file never leaves your device, there is no queue, and no size limit beyond your device's memory.

 Why is AVIF slower than the other formats?

-AVIF uses the AV1 video codec, which trades encode time for the smallest files.
-Small images finish in a moment; very large photos can take a minute or more — the tool warns you first and you can cancel anytime.
+AVIF trades encode time for the smallest files of any format.
+Small images finish in a moment; very large photos can take a minute or more.
+The tool warns you first and you can cancel anytime.

 Will converting WebP to AVIF lose quality?